 BS majors can add flexibility to their education by including electives in mathematical physics, medical physics, astrophysics, electronics, philosophy and physics, chemical physics and more.
-Combine that with access to top-notch resources including Dark Sky Observatory, millions of dollars worth of electron microscopes and an atmospheric physics research station funded by NASA, Appalachian’s Department of Physics and Astronomy is an extraordinary place to learn and grow.
+Combine that with access to top-notch facilities including Dark Sky Observatory, millions of dollars’ worth of electron and optical microscopes, curated and regularly updated electronics laboratories, and an atmospheric physics research station funded by NASA, and Appalachian’s Department of Physics and Astronomy is an extraordinary place to learn and grow.

-Employment: Students have gone on to work for American Physical Society, Clarkston Consulting, EcoGreen Energy Solutions, National Instruments, Halliburton, Campbell Scientific, BMW Manufacturing and Qorvo.
+Employment: Students who graduate with a B.S. or a B.A. in physics from Appalachian State University have gone on to work for the American Physical Society, Clarkston Consulting, EcoGreen Energy Solutions, National Instruments, Halliburton, Campbell Scientific, BMW Manufacturing and Qorvo.

-Graduate School: Students who choose to continue their education have gone on to graduate programs at the following schools:
+Graduate School: Students who graduate with a B.S. or a B.A. in physics from Appalachian State University have gone on to graduate programs at the following schools:

 - Appalachian State University – Engineering Physics

 - North Carolina State University – Materials Engineering, Electrical Engineering

 - Duke University – Biomedical Engineering, Electrical Engineering, Physics

 - University of California-Los Angeles – Civil Engineering

 - Rensselaer Polytechnic Institute – Nuclear Engineering